locationtech/geotrellis/docs/guide/core-concepts.rst

 The other method is to use the grid coordinate system.
 This technique of measurement uses Cols and Rows to describe the relative location of things.
-Cols run east to west whereas Rows run north to south.
-This then means that Cols increase as you go east to west, and rows increase as you go north to south.
+Cols run west to east whereas Rows run north to south.
+This then means that Cols increase as you go west to east, and rows increase as you go north to south.

 Each (X, Y) pair corresponds to some real location on the planet.
 Cols and